aras-p/aras-p.hugo/content/blog/2018/01-school-in-cameroon.md

 ### The Result

-By November the school was operating, and the formal handover to BFSA happened on their Cameroon trip in December.
+By November the school was operating, and the formal handover to BSFA happened on their Cameroon trip in December.

 [{{<img src="/img/blog/2018/cameroon-school4.jpg" width="500">}}](/img/blog/2018/cameroon-school4.jpg)
 [{{<img src="/img/blog/2018/cameroon-school2.jpg" width="500">}}](/img/blog/2018/cameroon-school2.jpg)

 {{<youtube n7SGPzT2s8Y>}}

-I will get updates on how the school is doing from BFSA after 1 and 2 years, will be interesting to see.
+I will get updates on how the school is doing from BSFA after 1 and 2 years, will be interesting to see.

-Thanks [BFSA](http://www.schoolsforafrica.co.uk/) and [SHUMAS](http://shumas-cameroon.org/) for doing the actual work of school construction, and [Cliff](http://positech.co.uk/cliffsblog/) for being an inspiration.
+Thanks [BSFA](http://www.schoolsforafrica.co.uk/) and [SHUMAS](http://shumas-cameroon.org/) for doing the actual work of school construction, and [Cliff](http://positech.co.uk/cliffsblog/) for being an inspiration.

 [{{<img src="/img/blog/2018/cameroon-school3.jpg" width="500">}}](/img/blog/2018/cameroon-school3.jpg)